Where To Grab Picnic Food Near Central Park

 The key thing to keep in mind about this Upper West Side diner is that they roast their turkeys in-house.
-So while the menu is huge, ranging from omelettes to meatloaf, don’t lose sight of why you’re here.
-You’re here to pick up a fantastic turkey club, which you can do any day between 8am-10pm by ordering through their website.
+So while the menu is huge, ranging from omelettes to meatloaf, don’t lose sight of the fantastic turkey club.
+Pick it up any day between 7am-11pm.

 Barney Greengrass is to the Upper West Side what Russ & Daughters is to the LES.
 It serves legendary smoked fish, it’s been around for more than a century, and it’s either very over or underrated depending on who you ask.
-Decide for yourself after ordering sable or pastrami salmon on a bagel or bialy by calling 212-724-4707.
+Decide for yourself after ordering sable or pastrami salmon on a bagel or bialy (we’re pro Barney Greengrass, obviously).

 The taramasalata at this Greek spot with a location due south of the park should come with two little yellow strips of mouth caution tape for after you eat it (it’s delightfully fishy, and we think about it all the time).
 Aside from the fish dip, rely on their Greek wraps, salads, and other mezzes for a quick picnic plan that will impress a group.